 Oh no!!!
 Do you hear that?
-Your sweet little girl just started to cry.
+Your sweet little boy just started to cry.
 Not the “ouch, I’m hurt” cry….
 It’s the “I’m so mad and annoyed” cry.

-If you don’t do something quick, you know that soon she will be on the floor, kicking her feet and yelling.
+If you don’t do something quick, you know that soon he will be on the floor, kicking his feet and yelling.

-That is the last thing you need at the end of the day, 20 minutes before dinner, when you are the busiest.
+This is the last thing you need at the end of the day, 20 minutes before dinner.

 - Stay Calm

 Children feed off of the energy around them.
 If you become upset, they will “feel” that emotion and become more upset.
 Instead, stay calm.
 Take a big breath and ask them if they need a hug.
 If they don’t, quietly tell them that you will help them when they are ready.